3musket33rs/mathsync/doc/src/java.md

 ## Server

-A a dependency towards the library:
+Add a dependency towards the library:

 ```
 <dependency>